 Tangible Personal Property

-Gifts of Tangible Personal Property may include items such as jewelry, books, coins and automobiles to the Flint Institute of Arts during your lifetime, you may reduce your taxable estate and also reduce your taxable income in the year of the gift.
+Gifts of Tangible Personal Property may include items such as jewelry, books, coins, and automobiles to the Flint Institute of Arts during your lifetime, you may reduce your taxable estate and also reduce your taxable income in the year of the gift.
 Because of changes in tax laws, please contact your tax advisor regarding this type of gift.

 Gifts of Appreciated Securities (stocks, bonds, or mutual funds) are excellent ways to support the FIA.
 Such gifts are easy to make and may provide a greater tax benefit than an equivalent gift in cash.

-Planned Giving Options include making a bequest to the FIA is a simple way to leave a personal legacy in support of the museum’s mission.
+Planned Giving Options include making a bequest to the FIA as a simple way to leave a personal legacy in support of the museum’s mission.
 Bequests may be unrestricted or may be designated for specific use or endowment.

 You may name the FIA as the beneficiary of a retirement plan is an easy, tax-efficient way to leave a gift.
 Unlike heirs, the FIA is not required to pay income taxes on the amount received upon death.

-Life Insurance Policies can include naming the FIA as beneficiary of the policy with proceeds to be received upon the donor’s death or by transferring ownership of the policy to FIA during the donor’s lifetime.
+Life Insurance Policies can include naming the FIA as the beneficiary of the policy with proceeds to be received upon the donor’s death or by transferring ownership of the policy to FIA during the donor’s lifetime.

 Life Income Gifts such as charitable remainder trusts and charitable gift annuities are ways to make a gift to FIA while retaining an income stream during one’s lifetime.
-This is a great option to consider if you have a highly appreciated assets you do not wish to sell during your lifetime, and desire a predictable stream of income and want an immediate tax deduction for the charitable gift today.
+This is a great option to consider if you have highly appreciated assets you do not wish to sell during your lifetime, and desire a predictable stream of income, and want an immediate tax deduction for the charitable gift today.